msathya98/html-css-js-practice/README.md

 Default.
 The width and height properties (and min/max properties) includes only the content.
 Border and padding are not included

 Border-box:
-The width and height properties (and min/max properties) includes content, padding and border
+The width and height properties (and min/max properties) includes content, padding and border.
-Example: div {
-  box-sizing: border-box;
-  width: 50%;
-  border: 5px solid red;
-  float: left;
-}